vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 of "it's getting late and I should eat soon if I want to get back to a good sleep cycle" as well as "I am squeezed for time in general and exercise is the thing that's easiest to cut."

+## 2025-04-27: at-home jogging and slight reductions to various strength exercises due to left hand muscle pain

+On Sunday 2025-04-27, I did at-home jogging so that I could do jogging earlier than the ideal time temperature-wise to do jogging, as part of efforts to maintain an early sleep cycle.

+I also made a few deliberate reductions to strength exercises due to left hand muscle pain (that I currently believe to be nociplastic and not associated to tissue damage, but still aggravated by heavy strain that ramps up the sensitization to that hand)

+* For the 150 lbs hand gripper, I closed it in my left hand but did not hold (so I kept it in closed position for about a second or less).
+This was proactive (trying to avoi exacerbating pain later) rather than due to me being unable to hold for longer.

+* For the 100 lbs hand gripper, I held closed in my left hand for about 25 seconds and then deliberately let go, even though I could likely have held for at least another 5 seconds.
+The decision to let go early was driven by a desire to reduce pain later.

+* For the 20 lbs dumb bells, I held them in both hands, but did the biceps curls only with my right hand (so I kept the weight down in my left hand while doing the biceps curls).
+The 20 lbs dumb bells are something I started recently, and based on timing, a likely contributor to left hand muscle pain.

+* For the kettlebells, I did the normal squats but did not do a single-hand hold of the kettlebell in my left hand after that; I only did that with my right hand.

+* I skipped push-ups, given the strain of weight these place on the wrist.

+In addition to these deliberate choices, I also noticed slight reductions in my number of repetitions for the exercises where I do a variable number of repetitions based on fatigue.
+This suggests a bit more fatigue, or possibly a bit of deconditioning from not having done strength exercises for a while (skipping them on two days and then skipping all exercises on the next two days).